-The RAS Extension is a mandatory extension to the ARMv8.2 architecture, and it is an optional extension to the ARMv8.0 and ARMv8.1 architectures.
+The RAS Extension is a mandatory extension to the Armv8.2 architecture, and it is an optional extension to the Armv8.0 and Armv8.1 architectures.

-ID_AA64PFR0_EL1.RAS in AArch64 state, and ID_PFR0.RAS in AArch32 state, indicate whether the RAS Extension is implemented.
+ID\AA64PFR0\EL1.RAS in AArch64 state, and ID\PFR0.RAS in AArch32 state, indicate whether the RAS Extension is implemented.

-The RAS Extension introduces a new barrier instruction, the Error Synchronization Barrier (ESB), which is described in detail in the ARM[®] Architecture Reference Manual, ARMv8, for ARMv8-A architecture profile.
+The RAS Extension introduces a new barrier instruction, the Error Synchronization Barrier (ESB), which is described in detail in the Arm® Architecture Reference Manual, Armv8, for Armv8-A architecture profile.

 The RAS Extension also introduces a set of System and memory-mapped registers that are specific to the RAS architecture.
-These are described in detail in this specification.
+The memory-mapped registers are described in this specification, and the System registers are described in the Arm® Architecture Reference Manual, Armv8, for Armv8-A architecture profile.